molarmanful/bited/README.md

 ## Overview

-**bited** is a designer and editor for bitmap/pixel fonts, specifically for monochrome Unicode BDF fonts.
+**bited** is a designer and editor for bitmap/pixel fonts -- specifically monochrome Unicode BDF fonts.
 It features a coterie of small yet impactful quality-of-life goodies that aim to make the creative process smooth and enjoyable for the type designer.
 Some of these features include: